learn-co-curriculum/dsc-postgrad-business-analyst/README.md

 ## Introduction

 A **Business Analyst**, also referred to as **Business Intelligence Analyst**, or **Systems Analyst**, is focused on analyzing the potential impact recommended changes may make on the business.
 This would include collecting data about the organization's operations, creating reports and making recommendations.
+In this role you are less likely to use some of the tools associated with data science such as Python, statistics, machine learning or Big Data, but you can expect to create many visualizations.
+Domain knowledge will be a key factor in this position as this knowledge is necessary to determine opportunities for business improvements, and effective communication will be necessary to communicate the recommendations drawn from these opportunities.

 ## Objectives